slacgismo/gismo-cloud-deploy/README.md

 - **_NOTE:_** After the EC2 instance is launched, under the `Tags`, create a tag called: `project:pvinsight` for budget management purpose.

 1. Once the EC2 instance is running, use your ssh key to connect to the EC2 tunnel in your local terminal.
-Get the ip address from the `Public IPv4 address` in `Detail` tabs
+Get the ip address from the `Public IPv4 address` in `Detail` tabs.

-Change `pem-file` permission.
+ - Change `pem-file` permission.

 ```bash
 cd /path-of-pem-file
 chmod 400 <pem-file>
 ```
+ - Connect to the EC2
 ```bash
 ssh -i <path/pem-file> ec2-user@<Public IPv4 address>
 ```